wanghailei/study_ror/Hotwire/turbo_app.md

 | **Views**       | Full HTML pages, layouts, and partials; full page reloads on each request. | Includes `<turbo-frame>` for updatable sections and `<turbo-stream>` for dynamic DOM updates, reducing full reloads. |
 | **Controllers** | Render full views or redirect; use respond_to for HTML/JSON formats. | Handle `turbo_stream` responses for partial updates; integrate with Action Cable for real-time features. |

-## Is a Turbo-Based Rails App a New Generation?

-The question of whether a Rails app based on Turbo constitutes a new generation of Rails apps requires an evaluation of its impact on development practices and its alignment with modern web trends.

-Turbo, introduced as part of the Hotwire suite and integrated into Rails since version 7, enables Rails applications to exhibit single-page application (SPA)-like behavior without relying on heavy client-side JavaScript frameworks like React or Vue.
-This is achieved through features like Turbo Drive for fast navigation, Turbo Frames for updating blocks of components, and Turbo Streams for pinpoint content changes, all operating with server-delivered HTML.

-This evolution aligns with the trend toward interactive, responsive web applications, allowing Rails to compete with modern front-end frameworks while maintaining its server-rendered HTML approach.
-Turbo 8's introduction of DOM morphing and page transitions, further enhancing user experience and positioning Turbo as a forward-looking component of Rails.
-While not explicitly termed a "new generation," ==Turbo's capabilities suggest it represents a significant modernization==, enabling developers to build applications that feel like SPAs but are rooted in Rails' server-side rendering paradigm.

-However, it is important to note that Turbo does not constitute a completely new framework; it is an enhancement within the existing Rails ecosystem.
-It builds on Rails' conventions, such as MVC architecture and Active Record, while introducing new patterns for interactivity.
-This positions Turbo-based Rails apps as an evolved, modern iteration rather than a distinct generational shift.

-Given this analysis, it is reasonable to conclude that a Turbo-based Rails app represents a new generation in the sense of modernizing Rails for contemporary web development, offering enhanced interactivity and performance while staying within the Rails ecosystem.
-This conclusion is supported by the observed changes in view and controller structuring, as well as the strategic direction outlined in professional resources.